Duke Of Perth

 Dance Instruction Videos

-Duke Of Perth - YouTube Scottish Country Dancing Instruction Video
+Duke Of Perth - Scottish Country Dancing Instruction Video

 Dance Information

-The title 'Duke of Perth' was given to James Drummond, fourth Earl of Perth by the exiled King James in 1695.
+The title 'Duke of Perth' was given to James Drummond, Earl of Perth, by the exiled King James around 1695-1701.

 Text from this original Duke Of Perth article on Wikipedia.